 In no particular order, these are the best Lakeview restaurants.

 The restaurant attached to Schubas Tavern is not only sleek but also serves very good food.
 It’s ideal for grabbing dinner before a show next door, though their upscale menu means it’s also worth seeking out on its own.
-On weekends, brunch includes bagels, dutch pancakes, and breakfast ramen - a combination that feels designed to confuse and delight us.

 The Gundis is a low-key spot on Clark that’s perfect for an easy dinner with friends.
 But it’s also a great spot in the morning - the full Kurdish breakfast is a spread for two that includes three kinds of cheese, three house jams, honey, butter, sesame butter, vegetables, fries, fried cheese rolls, and your choice of egg scramble.
 If you’re someone who reliably orders two eggs and toast wherever you go, this is an excellent place to branch out.